tidyverse/dplyr/tests/testthat/_snaps/summarise.md

     Error <dplyr_error>
       Problem with `summarise()` column `a`.
       i `a = rlang::env(a = 1)`.
-      x Input `a` must be a vector, not an environment.
+      x `a` must be a vector, not an environment.

 ---